If you are anything like me, you have a handful of life difficulties or minor problems lurking in your brain at any given point in time.

 In the book The Science of the Hitchhiker’s Guide to the Galaxy, the author Mike Hanlon says, “In July 2003, scientists at a meeting of the International Astronomical Union in Australia announced their latest estimate for the number of stars in the Universe – 70 sextillion.
 That is 7 followed by a mind-boggling 22 zeros… The new estimate means that the number of stars in the visible Universe is larger – quite a bit larger, actually – than the total number of all the grains of sand on all the beaches on Earth…”

-If you want some additional perspective on our human existence in relation to our position in the universe, take a look at this series of photographs:
+If you want some additional perspective on our human existence in relation to our position in the universe, take a look at this short video:

 What Does it Mean?

 In the scheme of things, our little problems don’t amount to a hill of beans in this crazy world.
 (Apologies to Humphrey Bogart.)
 We are a speck on a speck — times infinity.

 This knowledge can be completely depressing or totally liberating.
 It can make you question everything you believe or get really clear about your life.

 So here’s the conclusion I have reached for what it’s worth.

 I have a very short time on a very small, but beautiful planet.
 I have many wonderful things at my disposal — people I love, interesting work, fun things to do, new things to learn every day, incredible beauty all around me.